anshammer/food-facilities-challenge/README.md

 ### Trade-offs Made

 - **In-Memory Seeding vs Persistent Storage:** I seed SQLite with CSV data each time the app starts to keep deployment simple.
 However, this approach can be less efficient for larger datasets or frequent data changes compared to a persistent, continuously updated database.
-- **Synchronous Calls:** Used synchronous calls in some controller methods for simplicity rather than fully async.
+- **EF Core Function Likes:** Used `EF.Functions.Like` instead of `.Contains` for reliable, always server-side querying, however , `LIKE` queries are not indexed and slow and may not be as performant as using full-text search capabilities in larger datasets.
 - **In-Memory Database in Tests:** Opted for in-memory database in tests instead of integration tests with a real database.
 - **No Caching:** No caching implemented due to the small dataset.
+- **API Endpoints:** For clarity of this assignment, I have kept multiple endpoints for different search criteria.
+In a production environment, I would consider consolidating these into a single endpoint with query parameters to reduce complexity and improve maintainability.

 ### Things Left Out

 - **User Authentication:** No user authentication or authorization mechanisms.
 - **API Versioning:** Not implemented due to the limited scope of this project.
 - **API Rate Limiting:** No API rate limiting to protect against excessive requests.
-- **Frontend UI or Client Application:** No frontend UI or client application provided.
-- **Comprehensive Input Validation Middleware:** Input validation could be more robust.
+- **Comprehensive Input Validation Middleware:** Input validation could be more robust with normalization and trimming.
-- **External API for Geolocation:** No external API used for geolocation-based searches.
+- **External API for Geolocation:** I have used a simplistic Euclidean formula to calculate distance.
+I could use Haversine or external API for geolocation-based searches.

 ---

 ## Problems and Scaling Considerations

-- Without indexing, linear database queries will slow down as data grows.
+- Without indexing, like queries and pattern matching queries could lead to table scans.
 - Lack of caching means every query hits the database, increasing response times under load.
 - Absence of pagination may cause large payloads and slow client performance.
 - Loading and seeding data at startup increases memory usage as the dataset grows.
 - Limited error handling and retry logic could reduce reliability during failures.
 - Location searches without spatial indexes are inefficient.
-- No authentication or rate limiting exposes the API to misuse and denial-of-service risks.
+- No authentication or rate limiting exposes the API to misuse and denial-of-service (DDOS) risks.

 ---

 ## How Would I Scale This to Many Users?

 - **Use a Persistent Database:** Move from startup seeding to a continuously updated persistent database for better data management.
+- **Implement ElasticSearch** : For large datasets, I would use ElasticSearch and index the columns that require fuzzy searches.
-- **Implement Spatial Indexing:** Use spatially-enabled databases (e.g., PostGIS, SQL Server geography types) for efficient location queries.
+- **Implement Spatial Indexing:** Use spatially-enabled databases for efficient location queries.
-- **Optimize Queries:** Add indexes on searchable fields such as applicant name, status, and location.
+- **Optimize Queries:** Add indexes on searchable fields such as applicant name, status, and location on the main db as a fallback.
+- **ETL or Sync Service:** To keep the Elastic Search index updated, I would implement an ETL or sync service that periodically updates the index with new or changed data.
-- **Add Caching:** Use caching layers like Redis to reduce database load for frequent queries.
+- **Add Caching:** Use caching layers like Redis to reduce database load for frequent queries or paginated results.
 - **Enable Pagination:** Limit response sizes to improve client and server performance.
-- **Support Asynchronous Processing:** Use async methods to improve throughput under high concurrency.
 - **Introduce Rate Limiting:** Protect the API from excessive requests and potential attacks.
-- **Horizontal Scaling:** Deploy multiple instances behind load balancers to distribute traffic.
+- **Query Engine:** If the load pattern is massive, I would consider building a custom filter based query engine to pre-compute results and cache them for faster access.

 ---